What is a tax filing extension?

 What happens if you cannot make a payment on time

-Let’s look at a scenario where you owe the IRS $10,000 but cannot pay:
+Let’s look at two approaches you can take if you owe the IRS $10,000 but cannot pay:

 In this scenario, you save $500 simply by filing an extension.
 We'll file your extension for free if you have a TokenTax CPA file your return.